LAION-AI/Open-Assistant/README.md

 ## The Vision

-We are not going to stop replicating ChatGPT.
+We are not going to stop at replicating ChatGPT.
 We want to build the assistant of the future, able to not only write emails and cover letters, but do meaningful work, use APIs, dynamically research information, and much more, with the ability to be personalized and extended by anyone.
 And we want to do this in a